potterjane/peace-of-mind/README.md

 <img src="assets/screenshots/for-readme/about.png" alt="Screenshot: The About page" width="900" >

 User stories covered by this feature:

 4. As a new or returning user, I want to be able to know the background of the company, so that I understand what they want us to achieve when using the website.
-9. As a music/video artist or web developer looking for a job, I want to be able to know the background of the company, what other users think of their services via social links, so that I can come to a decision on whether or not to apply for a job with the company.
+9. To be able to know the background of the company, so that I can come to a decision on whether or not to apply for a job with the company.

 Feature 7: Social links to provide an alternative way to learn more about the website and to get more 'peer reviews'